 To get there, take the Red Line on the Metro to Judiciary Square and it's right there!

 The museum is open Monday-Saturday 10 am - 5 pm and Sunday 11 am - 5 pm.

 It is free to the public but some exhibitions require a paid ticket.
 To learn more about those, click here.

 For everyone enthralled in espionage, this is your place to be!
-The Spy Museum has relocated from its old location by the Portrait Gallery to L'Enfant Plaza.
-It is now bigger and more accessible by Metro, and a very short walk if you’re visiting the Air & Space Museum.
+The Spy Museum has relocated to L'Enfant Plaza.

-The Spy Museum is open Monday-Sunday 9am -7pm.
-Since this museum is open longer than the Smithsonians, this is a great option to go to later in the afternoon.
+The Spy Museum is open daily.
+Since this museum is open longer than the Smithsonian museums, this is a great option to go to later in the afternoon.

 Walk-up admission is: